Conic linear series and pencils of plane quartics: Structural results on conic linear series

 \begin{remark} Note that $\cE$ could also be defined as the pullback via $\rho_d$ (\Cref{def: rho}) of the tautological bundle $\cP$ on the Grassmannian: $\cE=\rho_d^*\cP$.
 Indeed, the fibre of $\rho_d^*\cP$ over $p\in U$ is

 by \Cref{rem: cone map}.
-We will use this point of view in \Cref{def: phi''} to extend $\cE$ to (a blow up of) $\widetilde \pr^3$. \end{remark} We have an injection $j\colon U\to Y_d$ sending $p\mapsto [f_p]$, where $f_p$ is as usual an equation of the cone over $C$ with vertex in $p$.
+We will use this point of view in \Cref{def: phi''} to extend $\cE$ to (a suitable blow-up of) $\widetilde \pr^3$. \end{remark} We have an injection $j\colon U\to Y_d$ sending $p\mapsto [f_p]$, where $f_p$ is as usual an equation of the cone over $C$ with vertex in $p$.
 We set

 In other words, $\cV$ is the locus of cones in $\bP(V_d)$ which have vertices in $U$ and are not cones over $C$.
 As $j(U)$ is closed in $Y_d$ we have that $\cV$ is an open subset of $Y_d$ and that $\dim \cV= \dim Y_d$.